fieldtrip/website/getting_started/eyelink.md

 At the Donders we have an [Eyelink 1000 eyetracker](http://www.sr-research.com/eyelink1000plus.html) that supports sampling rates up to 2000Hz for monocular and 1000Hz for binocular tracking.
 For a technical overview about Eyelink 1000 characteristics look [here](http://www.sr-research.com/el1000plus_baseunit.html)

-The eye-tracker can be used on itself, or in combination with other data acquisition techniques (e.g. EEG, MEG, TMS or fMRI).
+The eye-tracker can be used on itself, or in combination with other data acquisition techniques (e.g., EEG, MEG, TMS or fMRI).
 FieldTrip allows you to analyze the eye-tracker data in all of these situations.
 In the following I will provide the background of the data acquisition and present some examples on how to analyze eye-tracker data.

 {% include markup/info %}
 With your presentation script on the stimulus presentation computer you can also write "data" to disk in the form of behavioral log files.
 In the subsequent examples we will not consider integrating the physiological measurements with the "data" in these behavioral log files.
 We will only consider physiological data from the eye-tracker, from the EEG system and from the MEG system.